Do Cloth Nappies Damage Your Babies Hips?

 A common question I get asked by first time cloth nappy users is: Does the extra bulk of a cloth nappy effect baby’s hip development or make them walked bow legged?
 The answer is NO!Cloth nappies keep a newborns hips wider apart than disposables but this is actually the optimum position for a newborn.
 It's important to understand how babies/childrens hips develop to understand why cloth nappies (and squat seat slings) are better.
 The hip ball and socket is not fully formed at birth, which is how babies can get their toes in their mouth, and we can't.
 The joint becomes fixed about 2-3years of age and are effectively dis-located until then naturally.
 But the bone that develops to form the roof of the socket and seals in the ball requires contact with the ball to stimulate that growth.
 This happens fine for most kids, but for those with any degree of hip dysplasia, the two do not sit together enough and the bone doesn't grow.
 It's nasty enough to treat in babies, but horrible and painful in teens and adults so very important to treat it early.

-Hip dysplasia is a developmental condition - you are not born with it, it develops after birth and leg/hip positioning plays a role in that.
+Hip dysplasia is a developmental condition - you can be born with it or it can develop after birth and leg/hip positioning plays a role in that.
 By 3 months or so hip dysplasia is already obvious enough to need treatment fast if not spotted after birth.
 Hip dysplasia in a moderate to severe case will always need proper treatment but in mild to moderate cases positioning may be enough to get the hip back on track.
 The position created by a wide cloth nappy and squat seat sling, is similar to the one created by the pavlic harness and Spica cast that are used to treat hip dysplasia.
 The gentle lift of a bulky cloth nappy in the first three months certainly prevents that child spending lots of time with the ball far from the socket and is why cloth nappies can help prevent hip problems.

 This first picture below is with the legs down, the ball of the hip is pulled away from the socket.
 This in itself is OK, but a child cannot be in this position all the time.
 "You can see why it might be a shock for baby to go from that knee to chest position in the womb to the straight leg position below.
 The straight leg position may look natural to an adult because we obviously need straighten our legs to walk.
 The thing to really note here is while this might be uncomfortable it will not cause screaming pain and the child may adjust.
 In the second picture (child shown in a sling) by lifting the legs the ball is pushed against the socket stimulating bone growth.
 The more time a child spends in this position the faster it grows.”
 International Hip Dysplasia Institute